Lob2018/SudokuFX/README.md

   - Run Maven configurations (in the top right corner)
     - SudoMain.java is the main class
     - Maven run configurations are saved as project files in .idea/runConfigurations
-      - Java Microbenchmark Harness (JMH) exclusively for benchmarking purposes :
+      - Temporary performance evaluation with Java Microbenchmark Harness (JMH) :
           1. Comment out `<excludeGroupIds>org.openjdk.jmh</excludeGroupIds>`
              and `<exclude>fr/softsf/sudokufx/benchmark/**/*.java</exclude>` in the `pom.xml`
           2. Run `mvn clean` and execute the `[Jmh init.]` configuration